ttanlaka/adding-buttons-to-a-webpage/README.md

 # adding-buttons-to-a-webpage
-adding buttons to a webpag
+adding buttons to a webpage